bmwcarit/joynr/wiki/JavaSettings.md

 Shared subscriptions are a feature of HiveMQ which allow queue semantics to be used for subscribers to MQTT topics.
 That is, only one subscriber receives a message, rather than all subscribers.
 This feature can be used to load balance incoming messages on MQTT.
-This feature is useful if you want to run a cluster of JEE nodes while using only MQTT for communication (an alternative is to use the HTTP bridge configuration).
+This feature is useful if you want to run a cluster of JEE nodes.
 Make sure to use the same fixed participant IDs for the providers in all nodes of the cluster.
 See [Joynr Java Developer Guide](java.md#register-provider-with-fixed-%28custom%29-participantId).